Rishell O’Brien, BSc, AAC

 Kirsten started dancing at the age of three, and began training with Defy Gravity when it opened in 2007.
 In 2016, Kirsten graduated from the Defy Gravity Pre-Professional Program, where she trained in Jazz, Ballet, Modern, Lyrical, Tap, Contemporary, and Pointe.
 Over the years, Kirsten has been involved in many performance opportunities including Sweett Moves: Bated Breath, Lovers Cabaret: Lovers of Dylan, Sweett Moves Summer Jam, and Vines Art Festival.
 At a young age, Kirsten found her passion for dance and continuously strives for new experiences and opportunities to learn from.

 She is currently training with Modus Operandi, a Vancouver based contemporary training program to expand her knowledge of dance and performance opportunities and is working on her degree in Knesiology.
-Kirsten is excited to return for her third year as a faculty member at Defy Gravity and can’t wait to share her passion with DG Dancers.
+Kirsten is excited to return for her 4th year as a faculty member at Defy Gravity and can’t wait to share her passion with DG Dancers.